The Must-Knows of Colorado Adoption

 Adoption is a life-changing decision, not just for the parents, but also for the child involved.
-Adoption can take on many forms – from couple’s hoping to expand their family, grandparents taking over as the main caregiver, step-parent looking to legally cement their bond with a step-child, to an adult wanting to adopt another adult for inheritance purposes.
+Colorado adoption can take on many forms: a couple’s hope to expand their family; grandparents becoming the main caregiver; a stepparent who wants to legally cement their bond with a step-child; an adult who wants to adopt another adult for inheritance purposes.

 In Colorado, there are several types of adoption, which offer prospective parents a variety of routes to choose from.
-Below are the most common types of adoption:

 - Kinship – A person who wishes to adopt a family member.